-All student-occupied buildings in this district are equipped with pre-filled epinephrine syringes that can be administered in the event of severe allergic reactions that cause anaphylaxis.
+All student-occupied buildings in this district are equipped with epinephrine premeasured auto-injection devices that can be administered in the event of severe allergic reactions causing anaphylaxis and Narcan that can be administered in the event of a suspected opioid overdose.
+These medications will only be administered in accordance with written protocols provided by an authorized prescriber.
+The school principal or designee will maintain a list of students who cannot, according to their parents/guardians, receive epinephrine.
+A current copy of the list will be kept with the devices at all times.
 The school principal or designee will maintain a list of students who cannot, according to their parents/guardians, receive epinephrine.
 A current copy of the list will be kept with the devices at all times.